sfg-autonomous-systems/sfg_tb4/readme.md

 Below instructions only work on our modified TB4s that include NVIDIA Jetson hardware running this repository.

 1. Ensure the Create 3 platform is up-to-date by following the initial setup [here](https://edu.irobot.com/create3-setup).
 2. Configure the following settings via the Create 3's web-interface.
-Note that any other settings should remain at its respective default value.
+Note that any other setting should remain at its respective default value.

     <table>
       <thead>